phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6.md

 ## Development board

-The esiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with specified target processor or microcontroller.
+The easiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with specified target processor or microcontroller.
 In this case [NUCLEO-L4A6ZG](https://www.st.com/en/evaluation-tools/nucleo-l4a6zg.html#overview) is the example of a board with `stm32l4x6` microcontroller.

 ## Connecting the board